pascaldekloe/colfer/README.md

 The following changes are backward compatible.
 * Adding new fields to the end of Colfer structs
-* Raising the bit size (which is actually just a limit) of integers
+* Raising the bit size (which is actually just a limit) of signed integers